 Diamox is the most commonly used preventive medicine for altitude sickness.
-It is not a cure for sickness rather the drug to speed up the natural acclimatization process.
+It is not a cure for sickness but rather a drug to speed up the natural acclimatization process.
 It helps trekkers to adjust to the altitude quickly.
-A dose of 125 mg twice daily starting one day before the ascent has been suggested by Everest Base Camp Medical centre.
+A dose of 125 mg twice daily starting one day before the ascent has been suggested by Everest Base Camp Medical Center.

 Best Treks in the Everest Region

-The vibrant environment created by the colours of beautiful flowers of Sagarmatha National Park blended with the colourful prayer flags of ancient monasteries reflects the charm and fragrance of the Himalayan nation.
+The vibrant environment created by the colors of beautiful flowers of Sagarmatha National Park blended with the colorful prayer flags of ancient monasteries reflects the charm and fragrance of the Himalayan nation.
 Besides the usual trekking route to Everest Base Camp, there are many other trekking routes and sites to explore in this region.
 Here are the top five related treks in the Everest region.

 1)Everest Panorama Trek

-This scenic trek affords you the stunning view of Mt.
+This scenic trek affords you a stunning view of Mt.
 Everest, Mt.
 Lhotse, Mt.
 Cho Oyu, Mt.
 Nuptse, Mt.
 Thamserku, and many other mountain peaks from different villages of the Khumbu region.
-You will cross high suspension bridges, visit ancient monasteries, and walk past the attractive villages like Khumjung, Khunde, Tengboche, etc. Thus, the trek combines natural beauty with the cultural integrity of the area.
+You will cross high-suspension bridges, visit ancient monasteries, and walk past attractive villages like Khumjung, Khunde, Tengboche, etc. Thus, the trek combines natural beauty with the cultural integrity of the area.

 The ethnic villages of the Khumbu region provide you with an excellent opportunity to peek into the lifestyle and culture of the Sherpa people.
 The Tengboche monastery at the village of Tengboche (3860 m) is the ultimate destination of this trek.

 2)Gokyo Valley Trek